 Another beneficiary of Microsoft's constant updates has been the Xbox One's app store, particularly when it comes to streaming programs.
 It's been a slow start, and there's still a long way to go, but it's constantly getting better..

-From wide-ranging offerings such as Yahoo!7 Plus7, Quickflix, SBS On Demand and YouTube to niche-interest services like WWE Network, Crunchyroll, GoPro Channel or Vine, there's plenty to watch on the Xbox One.
-There are several notable omissions, such as Foxtel Go and ABC iView, both much-loved services on 360, but Microsoft continue to promise that they're on the way.
+From wide-ranging offerings such as Netflix, Foxtel Play, Yahoo!7 Plus7, Quickflix, SBS On Demand and YouTube to niche-interest services like WWE Network, Crunchyroll, GoPro Channel or Vine, there's plenty to watch on the Xbox One.
+There are several notable omissions, including the much-loved ABC iView, but Microsoft continues to promise that these services are on the way.